jelizaga/install_plus/README.md

 }
 ```

-`instally` will run the contents of your "`command`" field to install your
+`instally` will run the contents of your `"command"` field to install your
 package.

 * ⚠ *Caution:* Make sure you know what you're doing. `instally` will run